Bulletin #7038, Maple Syrup Quality Control Manual

 Filling Retail Containers

-- “Sniff” test empty containers.
+- “Sniff test” empty containers.
 This will sometimes help you cull out unusable containers.

 Hot Packing

-Remember, the last container filled from any batch may not be of correct density.
+Remember, the last container filled from any batch may not be of the correct density.
 When a cover is used on filter tanks, condensation may cause the last syrup to be thin.
 If no cover is used, the last syrup may be heavy.

-When sealing plastic containers, be sure inner seals are in container caps when they are put on.
+When sealing plastic containers, be sure the inner seals are in container caps when they are put on.

 After capping the hot syrup, immediately lay each container on its side, neck down, to sterilize the air pocket and cap.
 Check the closure for leaks.